tytydraco/ExamineScraper/supplements/caffeine.md

 13.7

-Propanolol
+Propranolol

 Propranolol is a member of the beta-blocker class of pharmaceuticals that is used to control blood pressure and heart disease risk in the obese and metabolically ill.
 Its 'beta' refers to the beta-adrenergic receptors, and its blocking action makes it the opposite of ephedrine.

-Caffeine and propanolol appear to antagonize each other in various ways.
-Propanolol can reduce sperm motility which is countered by caffeine[357] at low to moderate dosages.[358]
+Caffeine and propranolol appear to antagonize each other in various ways.
+Propranolol can reduce sperm motility which is countered by caffeine[357] at low to moderate dosages.[358]

-Additionally, propanolol has been implicated in reducing the thermogenic response to a fat burning supplement which contains caffeine (alongside green tea catechins, L-tyrosine, and capsaicin).[359]
+Additionally, propranolol has been implicated in reducing the thermogenic response to a fat burning supplement which contains caffeine (alongside green tea catechins, L-tyrosine, and capsaicin).[359]

 13.8